siemens/ix/packages/documentation/docs/controls/forms/_forms-behavior_styleguide.md

 - Data that is valid but fulfills a certain criterion.
 - Example: Highlight all inputs that have been changed compared to a saved configuration.

- For more information see the [Validation](forms-validation.md) chapter
+ For more information please refer to the [validation](forms-validation.md) chapter.

 ## Form Submission Strategies